Statute Barred Debt – All You Need To Know

 What can a creditor do after the limitation period has passed?

-Once the limitation period has passed the creditor has no legal power to recover the debt.
+Once the limitation period has passed the debt becomes statute barred and the creditor has no legal power to recover the debt.
 If you have made it clear that the debt is now statute barred your creditor should stop contacting you.

 If the creditor isn’t regulated by the Financial Conduct Authority then they are still entitled to contact you and chase the debt through any alternative methods available to them.